 Recently, several photos were uploaded to Twitter that had been taken at a social event in Paris celebrating the release of the first-ever commercial recording of Florent Schmitt’s stunning choral composition Psaume XLVII.
-Held in February 1953 at Pathé-Marconi headquarters, the release event was attended by tout Paris – at least in terms of the classical music personalities of the day.
+Held in February 1953 at Pathé-Marconi headquarters, the event was attended by tout Paris – at least in terms of the classical music personages of the day.

 The photographs came from the private archives of Pierre Bourgeois, a French business, music and media industry personality who served as chairman of Pathé-Marconi, the French subsidiary of EMI, during the 1950s.
 Bourgeois was appointed to the position at the remarkably young age of 45 — yet he had already built up years of experience in the music industry as an artistic director at Polydor Records, and before that as an advertising and promotions specialist working for American businessman Jay Frank Gould’s ad agency in France.

 It turns out that the photos had been uploaded by Emmanuel Jourquin-Bourgeois, Pierre’s grandson who is himself involved in the world of media even though his professional background is in the field of information technology.
 These days, in addition to authoring a number of books and articles about the music industry, he is focusing his energies on a number of initiatives pertaining to Pathé-Marconi’s history including a documentary, a book, a play and a TV series.

 After I had left an “up-vote” on his Twitter post, Mr. Jourquin-Bourgeois got in touch with me to explain the context of the photos, thereby revealing the connection to his grandfather’s highly interesting life and career.
 Indeed, Pierre Bourgeois was a consequential leader in the media, music and arts industries in France beginning in the 1930s and continuing all the way until his death in 1976.